Mpox: Cause

 The virus is considered to be endemic in tropical rainforest regions of Central and West Africa.
 In addition to monkeys, the virus has been identified in Gambian pouched rats (Cricetomys gambianus), dormice (Graphiurus spp.) and African squirrels (Heliosciurus, and Funisciurus).
 The use of these animals as food may be an important source of transmission to humans.

 Transmission

 The natural reservoir of Orthopoxvirus monkeypox is thought to be small mammals in tropical Africa.
-The virus can be transmitted from animal to human from bites or scratches, or during activities such as hunting, skinning, or cooking infected animals.
+The first definite evidence of this was revealed in February 2026, when squirrel meat was confirmed as a source of infection for a group of sooty mangabeys.
+The virus can be transmitted from animal to animal or to human from bites or scratches, through hunting or skinning infected animals, or through eating raw or poorly cooked meat.
 The virus enters the body through broken skin, or mucosal surfaces such as the mouth, respiratory tract, or genitals.

 Mpox can be transmitted from one person to another through contact with infectious lesion material or fluid on the skin, in the mouth or on the genitals; this includes touching, close contact, and during sex.
-During the 2022–2023 global outbreak of clade II, transmission between people was almost exclusively via sexual contact.

 There is also a risk of infection from fomites (objects which can become infectious after being touched by an infected person) such as clothing or bedding which has been contaminated with lesion material.

+Zoonotic spillover

+Sustained human-human transmission leaves a signature in MPXV genomes, which makes it possible to determine for each lineage how much mutation has happened in humans.
+Genomic research based on this has shown that "MPXV diversity mostly reflects multiple independent" spillover events, of increased frequency.is thought to be small mammals in tropical Africa.

+Non-human hosts

+While no animal has been shown to be a natural reservoir responsible for specific spillover events, a significant number of wild hosts have been identified, in addition to the captive primates which lead to the virus's name.
+In addition, in the 2003 Mpox outbreak in the US, captive black-tailed prairie dogs (Cynomys ludovicianus) which were the main vector, had been kept with rodents imported from Ghana (giant pouched rats Cricetomys spp., rope squirrels Funisciurus sp. and dormice Graphiurus lorraineus.
+Further species collected from the distribution chain also tested positive (using various tests), some of them are only identified to genus level, for example all tests of at least seven Graphiurus spp. from one distributor were positive, but the species are not identified, while another sample is of one species (Graphiurus lorraineus) only.